Glass in green buildings

 Greenhouse as house in E.V.A.
-Landmeier district (a "green district" named Landmeier, built at Culemborg, The Netherlands), which is a recent (1994-2009) district (semi-public eco-building) of approximately 250 ecological houses, several offices and a urban farm.
+Landmeier district (a "green district" named Landmeier, built at Culemborg, The Netherlands), which is a recent (1994-2009) district (semi-public eco-building) of approximately 250 ecological houses, several offices and an urban farm.
 The project is based on "Sustainable Implant" with a spatial combination of natural systems, technical approach of integrated waste (wastewater) / energy system and ecological and social purposes, for an urban neighborhood.

 A green design concept is to facilitate sustainable use of the resources – energy, water and other materials – all through the complete life cycle of the building including its construction.

 Glass is a useful material that has such advantages such as transparency, natural daylighting, permitting a sky view and acoustic control, depending on the glazing solution used.
 Glass is a recyclable material; recycling glazed windows reduces toxic waste improving sustainability in the environment.

 Glass can play a role in accomplishing greater indoor environmental quality and when used carefully, glass can improve energy efficiency; however, a measured approach needs to be taken to ensure the building loads are not excessively increased due to solar gain.
 Glass combines functionality with aesthetic and is therefore used for modernized designs by architects and designers.

 The intent of a green building design is to curtail the demand on non-renewable resources, amplify utilization efficiency of these resources when in use, and augment the reuse, recycling, and consumption of renewable resources.